algorand/sandbox/README.md

 To copy a file from sandbox (algod instance) use the `copyFrom` command.
 The file will be copied to sandbox directory on host filesystem.

+#### copyTo example:

-For example, these commands will stage two TEAL programs then use them in a `goal` command:
+these commands will stage two TEAL programs then use them in a `goal` command:
 ```
 ~$ ./sandbox copyTo approval.teal
 ~$ ./sandbox copyTo clear.teal
-~$ ./sandbox goal app create --approval-prog approval.teal --clear-prog clear.teal --creator KFATIARWZK66SD5RLSDNI4YRMQCJEMPFEMKZA7JMTQOU5K45Q3N5WHPAKA --approval-prog simple.teal --clear-prog simple.teal --global-byteslices 1 --global-ints 1 --local-byteslices 1 --local-ints 1
+~$ ./sandbox goal app create --approval-prog approval.teal --clear-prog clear.teal --creator YOUR_ACCOUNT  --global-byteslices 1 --global-ints 1 --local-byteslices 1 --local-ints 1
 ```

+#### copyFrom example:

-In other example, these commands will create and copy a signed logic transaction file, created by `goal`, to be sent or communicated off the chain (e.g. by email or as a QR Code) and submitted else where:
+these commands will create and copy a signed logic transaction file, created by `goal`, to be sent or communicated off the chain (e.g. by email or as a QR Code) and submitted else where:
 ```
 ~$ ./sandbox goal clerk send -f <source-account> -t <destination-account> --fee 1000 -a 1000000 -o "unsigned.txn"
 ~$ ./sandbox goal clerk sign --infile unsigned.txn --outfile signed.txn